onionshare/onionshare/README.md

 You can download OnionShare to install on your computer from <https://onionshare.org/>.

 You can set up your development environment to build OnionShare yourself by following [these instructions](/BUILD.md).
-You can also install OnionShare in your Tails persistent volume by following [these instructions](/tails/README.md).

 ## How to Use